Last Updated on January 2026

 How to Enforce a Divorce Decree?

 If your ex-spouse ignores the terms of a final order, you can file a motion for contempt of court with the county clerk’s office for enforcing a divorce decree.
-The judge can force your ex to follow the provisions of the decree by imposing a garnishment on their wages or property, eviction, etc.
+The judge can enforce the decree through a contempt proceeding, which may result in wage garnishment – though the law protects the 2026 Self-Support Reserve of $2,394 to ensure the paying parent can still meet their own basic subsistence needs.